rapidsai/clx/examples/streamz/README.md

 2. Run Kafka broker on `localhost:9092` and Zookeeper on `localhost:2181`
 3. Creates (cyBERT and DGA detection) specific input and output kafka topics and publishes sample input data

 Your Quickstart Docker container includes the data and models required to run cyBERT and DGA detection stream processing workflows.

+Note: We can run multiple workflows in parallel on the same container.

 ## Run cyBERT Streamz Example on Apache Logs
 ```